 F-1 students and J-1 students are initially required to pay the Student Exchange Visitor Information System (SEVIS) fee.
 If you have paid the SEVIS fee and have the same SEVIS ID number, you do not need to pay it again.
 Go to https://fmjfee.com/ to pay your fee, check the status of a fee payment, or reprint a receipt.
 If you do not pay the SEVIS fee your SEVIS record may be terminated.

-If you have been arrested for driving while drunk (DUI), you need to see an international student advisor before you make travel plans or leave the US.
-The US Department of State (DOS) has begun revoking (or cancelling) visas for international students who have been arrested for driving while drunk (DUI), even if the visa stamp still looks valid.
+If you have been arrested for driving while under the influence of drugs or alcohol (DUI), you need to see an international student advisor before you make travel plans or leave the US.
+The US Department of State (DOS) has begun revoking (or cancelling) visas for international students who have been arrested for driving under the influence, even if the visa stamp still looks valid.
 We strongly recommend that students in this situation consider consulting with an immigration attorney, as well.

 If you intend to visit a country other than your home country (including Mexico and Canada), contact the nearest consulate or embassy of each country to determine if you will need a visa to enter.
 This process may take several months, so inquire early.
 A list of foreign consular offices in the US can be found at http://www.embassy.org/embassies/.